Senior Technical Product Manager - API • SE Ranking

 V2: Remote + Pay-as-You-Go

-- Pivoted to remote-hosted MCP server
+- Re-architected to a remote-hosted MCP server

-- Pay-as-you-go pricing (no subscription required)
+- Switched to pay-as-you-go (no subscription required)

 Key Decisions

-Bet Early on Emerging Protocol
+Bet Early on an Emerging Protocol

 Remove Friction at Every Step